Your money-making expert. Financial journalist, TV and radio personality.

 The key factors that normally play a big part in the development of your strategy are usually:

-Having a solid investing strategy is very helpful when you’re starting your investment journey.
+Having a solid investing strategy is vital when starting your investment journey.
 But, it can also be extremely useful throughout your entire time investing.

 A solid plan can act like a compass as you navigate the market and make decisions.
 If you stray too far from your original course, you can go back to your original strategy to help steer you back in the right direction.

 Of course, your strategy may change over time.
-How you choose to invest in your 20s and 30s may not apply in your 50s or 60s.
+How you choose to invest in your 20s and 30s may not apply when you’re in your 50s or 60s.

 So it’s not about being rigid.
 But it is about being intentional.
-Unless there’s been a change in your life or mindset, it’s really useful to have a plan.
+Put simply, unless there’s been a change in your life or mindset, it’s really useful to have a plan.

 This will allow you to make better decisions about what to invest in.